Manual Machining

 slots

-A narrow channel cut into the surface of a workpiece.
+A channel or groove that is machined into the surface of a workpiece.
 Slots can be machined by end milling or face milling operations, depending on the width.

 specifications